 A quantity underrun is defined as follows:

-a. the estimated quantity of a Contract Item exceeds four units, and
+a. the estimated quantity of a bid unit priced Contract Item exceeds four units, and

-b. the decrease in quantity of any unit price Contract Item exceeds 25 percent of the estimated quantity, and
+b. the decrease in quantity of any bid unit priced Contract Item exceeds 25 percent of the estimated bid quantity, and

-c. the total of all such adjustments for all Contract Items is more than $400.
+c. the total of all such adjustments for all bid unit priced Contract Items is more than $400.

-Then after the determination of final quantities according to , the Engineer will adjust the unit prices for the affected Contract Item by multiplying the bid unit price by the factor obtained from Table .
+Then after the determination of final quantities according to 109.12.C for bid unit priced Contract Items, the Engineer will adjust the unit prices for the affected bid unit priced Contract Item by multiplying the bid unit price by the factor obtained from Table 104.02-2.

 Table 104.02-2